paul-hammant/tbd/content/game-changers/index.md

 #### No more clunky patch sets

-The open-source community for one, could step away from patch-sets that were donated by email (or rudimentarily).
+The open-source community for one could step away from patch-sets that were donated by email (or rudimentarily).
 Pull-Requests changed the dynamics of open source.
 Now, the original creator of open source was forced to keep up with PRs because if they did not, a fork with more activity and forward momentum, might steal the community.
 Perhaps rightfully so.